Marthe-Gruendahl/pain_relief/README.md

 # pain_relief

-This repository contains data and code for the project "The autonomic pain relief response is independent of self or social influence on pain" (unpublished manuscript).
+This repository contains data for the project "The autonomic pain relief response is independent of self or social influence on pain" (unpublished manuscript).